openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 ````

 Returns `QuantityType<Power>` at the given `dateTime`.
-Respect `getForecastBegin` and `getForecastEnd` to avoid ambigouos values.
+Respect `getForecastBegin` and `getForecastEnd` to get a valid value.
 Check for `UndefType.UNDEF` in case of errors.

 ### Get Day